flancian/garden/car analogies.md

 Then another friend would come about and say: this is a good race car built of valuable metal.
 We should melt it and sell it as such.

 The first friend is "good" capitalism, or the capitalism that capitalists say we have.
-The second friend is hypocritical capitalism.
-The third friend is dumb capitalism.
-We tend to see more of the second and third kinds.
+The second friend is hypocritical capitalism, or the one I believe we see more often in practice.
+The third friend is dumb capitalism, which you can also spot in the wild.

+Which kind of capitalism runs the companies you know?